 “Self-Employed Persons” means persons whose income is not presented to the Revenue Service as personal income tax on salaries and those who can provide evidence of having economic activity according to the regulations of the Government of Georgia.

-“Signature Date” means the later of the two dates on which the Borrower and the Bank signed this Loan Agreement and such definition applies to all references to “the date of the Loan Agreement” in the General Conditions.

 “Social Service Agency” means the Borrower’s agency in charge of social assistance as established pursuant to Decree No. 13 of the Government of Georgia, dated January 9, 2020.

 “State Procurement Agency” means the Borrower’s central agency for state procurement as established pursuant to the Law of Georgia “On Public Procurement” dated April 20, 2005.